PlagScan/PlagScan_moodle/README.md

 --------

 - Add the assignment option to exclude assignment submissions from the institution repository
-- Add the assignment option to ignore self-matches from the same participant's content across multiple submission attempts
+- Add the assignment option to ignore self-matches from the same participant's content across multiple submission
+- Remove the assignment exclude options in the edit menu for assignments created from the old versions of the plugin (2.x)

 Special thanks:
 ---------------